Bubblr-Inc/ai-vault-helm/README.md

 1. Prepare a values file for your installation.
 Create a file names `customValues.yaml` containing the following values.
 Note, you will modify the environment variables to suit your environment.
-_NOTE_ You will likely need an ALB Load Balancer to expoise your Vault Endpoint see the _Adding a Load Balancer via Ingress_ section for details
+_NOTE_ You will likely need an ALB Load Balancer to expose your Vault Endpoint see the _Adding a Load Balancer via Ingress_ section for details

 ```
 namespace: ai-vault-ns